How to ask for job references, with a free template

 When deciding whom to ask to be a reference, consider the following:

-Once you have a short list of potential job references, Woods recommends applying the acronym ABOUT to the process of recruiting them.
+Once you have a short list of potential job references, experts recommends applying the acronym ABOUT to the process of recruiting them.

-Rarely will an employer ask to call your current supervisor, but if they do, have this statement memorized: “I have not made my current manager aware that I am considering career opportunities, but I am happy to provide contact information for a prior supervisor.”
+Rarely will an employer ask to call your current supervisor, but if they do and you've not told your supervisor you are leaving, have this statement memorized: “I have not made my current manager aware that I am considering career opportunities, but I am happy to provide contact information for a prior supervisor.”

 Meanwhile, keep collecting potential references wherever you work, volunteer, attend class or collaborate.
 This isn’t to say that you should view others as a means to an end or create a false sense of camaraderie.
 Rather, when you truly click with people who might vouch for your leadership style, work ethic or creative problem-solving abilities, it’s wise to keep those contacts top of mind.